eggheadio-projects/create-amazing-animations-with-greensock-notes/05-Pause-or-Resume-an-Animation-by-Checkout-isActive-with-Greensock.md

 ### Pause and Resume by checking isActive() property

-- if an animation is currently running, its 'isActive()' property will be true
+- If an animation is currently running, its 'isActive()' property will be true.
-- if paused the 'isActive()' property will be false
+- If paused the 'isActive()' property will be false.
-- therefore a conditional is all that is needed to toggle an animation on and off
+- Therefore a conditional is all that is needed to toggle an animation on and off.

 ```js
 document.getElementById("box").addEventListener('click', () => {